he249619/fastrobots-2026/Pages/Lab4.md

 While moving in a straight line is important, it isn't very fun.
 Instead, I made my robot car move in a slithering pattern like a snake by predetermining the PWM inputs and the timing for each of the inputs.
 It even drifts a little bit!

 The code I ran in order to do this flows from one set of PWM inputs to another after a certain amount of time has passed.
 Below is some pseudo code of my open loop control.
+This code, along with all the other commands sent to the Artemis board, was sent via Bluetooth from my laptop.

 ```cpp
 if (time passed <= 600 us) { // the first turn